China's richest man serves up global badminton deal

 The company has inked 10 agreements with sports organizations and is likely to sign more before the end of the year, Wang said.

-In July, Wanda signed a top sponsorship deal with soccer's global governing body FIFA and said it would organise the first China Cup from next year.
+In July, Wanda signed a top sponsorship deal with soccer's global governing body FIFA and said it would organize the first China Cup from next year.

 "We aim to become the best football competition in Asia," Wang told reporters at that time.